okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/java/sdk.md

 ### 4: Display password reset page and continue the password recovery flow

-Display the password reset page and continue the password recovery flow described in the [User password recovery guide](/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/java/main/).
+Display the password reset page and continue the password recovery flow described in the [User password recovery summary of steps](/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/java/main/#summary-of-steps).

 <div class="common-image-format">